← Reference Deep-Dives Reference Deep-Dive · Updated · 12 min read

 1. “Why Are Users Churning?”
 (Monthly)

 The single highest-ROI study for any SaaS PM.
 Interview 20-30 recently churned customers.
 Takes 2 hours of PM time.
 Reveals whether churn is product, pricing, competitive, or organizational.
-Full template here.
+The first time you run this study, you’ll likely discover that the team’s prevailing theory of churn (whatever it is) is partially right and substantially wrong — and the corrections are usually specific enough to act on the next sprint.

 2. “Should We Build This Feature?”
 (Per Sprint)